BudgetSanta/managecraft/README.md

-# minecraft-manage
+# managecraft
-Communicate with your MC Server using RCON
+Communicate with your Minecraft server using RCON